Part of the MahjTips guide library

 After the deal, players organize their racks by suit, honors, flowers, jokers, pairs, and possible card patterns.

-Step 3: Read Your Rack Against the Card
+Step 3: Read Your Rack Before The Card

 Before the Charleston begins, look for: